 The Hauraki Rail Trail is a short drive from Hamilton, Auckland and Tauranga and is accessible from all main centres along the Rail Trail.

-The temperate climate on the Coromandel Peninsula and the Hauraki Plains provides a great all-year round riding experience, but remember to bring water and snacks along with warm clothes, just in case you get caught in a tropical shower.
+The temperate climate on the Coromandel Peninsula and the Hauraki Plains provides a perfect all-year round riding experience.
+Remember to pack water, snacks and warm clothes, in case you get caught in a tropical shower.

 The Hauraki Rail Trail is fully serviced with supported tours, shuttle services, luggage transfers, standard and electric bike hire services, laundromats and showers.